Rajinsharwar/wordlive-wordpress-plugin/readme.txt

 == Changelog ==

+= 1.1.5 (2022-11-24) =
+- Showing a more Human-friendly verbose response for functional error.
 = 1.1.4 (2022-11-24) =
 - Fixing bug of options not been saved in DB.
 = 1.1.3 (2022-11-24) =